We Have Beds Available! Call for Same Day Admission.855-722-6926

 Certification and Licensing

-In addition to education, medical directors usually need a board certification in family medicine, emergency care, or occupational health.
+In addition to education, medical director requirements also usually involve a board certification in family medicine, emergency care, or occupational health.
 As a medical doctor, you may also be required to earn a board certification that demonstrates your experience and knowledge in the field.
 The American Board of Medical Specialties offers specialty certifications, and to earn these certifications, you are often required to have a certain number of years in the practice under your belt.

 Additionally, to get your medical license, you must take certification exams.
 Then, you must pass the U.S. Medical Licensing Examination (USMLE).
-Once you complete this, then you can apply for a license to practice medicine in the state you live in.
+Once you complete this portion of medical director training, then you can apply for a license to practice medicine in the state you live in.

 Experience